Tiny houses

 Tiny houses ensure a safe home for homeless people with addiction or mental health problems.
 Individuals and couples alike can get tiny houses for longer or shorter periods and will then no longer need to use short-term resources, such as emergency shelters.

-How is accommodation allocated?
+How are places allocated?

 People who apply for a tiny house must be actively serviced by a VoR team.